evinracher/TE_TELEMATICA/projects/p1/README.txt

+## Front end ##
+The front end of the project used React and babel.
+It cominucates with the backend througth a API Rest

+## Back end ##
+The Back end handdles the resquest and response of the API Rest.

+Additionally, I used the following packages and utils:

+express
-express is a package that let us development the app easier.
+It is a package that let us development the app easier.

 nodemon
 It is used to avoid restart express app manually.
 You need to install globally